bharatsim/BharatSim/documentation.md

 3. API Documentation
     1. Run ``sbt doc``
     2. Generated documentation should be in ``target/scala-2.13/api/index.html``
+4. Package
+    1. Run ``sbt assembly`` to create independent jar.
+    2. Generated jar should be at ``target/scala-2.13/engine-assembly-0.1.jar``
+    3. The jar should be run as follows
+        ``java -DSIMULATION_STEPS=100 -cp target/scala-2.13/engine-assembly-0.1.jar <the_main_class> ``.
+        For ex.
+The main class can be com.bharatsim.examples.epidemiology.sir.Main

 ## Framework Key Concepts
 #### Agent